 Rallies are already being organized over the incident.

 Political activist Kim is well-known for his support for reunification, and visited the north six times between 2006 and 2007 alone, according to intelligence sources cited by Yonhap.

 While being transported for treatment on his ankle, Kim told waiting media he had been planning the attack for 10 days.

-, renewing tensions between the divided Koreas.
+The annual military exercises began earlier this week, renewing tensions between the divided Koreas.